AndreTeixeira1998/GAS_wiki/Project-Usage-and-Compilation.md

 # Building/Compiling

 * Recursively clone the repository to include all submodules.
+    * A recursive call is required because the SINF simulators/aplications are required and a external JSON parsing library is used.
 * Run `$ make` in the terminal to compile.
 (The Makefile is using 'clang' to compile the program, therefore clang can be considered a dependency)

 # Running the project